luca-m/lsb-toolkit/README.md

 	Utiliy that produce a pixel stream in output, in other world it print out the integer values of the image pixels.
 	Typical usage: /lsb-echo-pixels -f image.png | ./lsb-chisquare

+###### lsb-image-create
+	Create pictures from a pixel stream.
+It could be useful for visualizing raw files in order to observe the presence of regular patterns, or also for recreate image from an extracted pixel stream (eg. with lsb-echo-pixels)

+###### lsb-imageop
+	Utility for performing pixel per pixel operation on a couple of images.
+	Can be really useful if user has access to the original steganography carrier.

 #### USAGE:
 -----------------------------------------------------------------------------